 We’re proud to support the Department of Conservation (DOC) and Auckland Council’s joint ‘Treasure Island’ initiative.
 Our vessels undergo strict inspections so we are licensed to visit conservation islands and hold a ‘Pest-Free Warrant’ that recognises our commitment to biosecurity standards.

 CHECK your gear for pests:

-- Check that your gear is free of rats, mice, ants, skinks, soil and seeds – especially camping gear, which has ideal places for pests to hide when stored.
+- Check that your gear is free of rats, mice, ants, plague skinks (formally rainbow skink), soil and seeds – especially camping gear, which has ideal places for pests to hide when stored.

-- Take extra care to ensure gear is pest-free if you have Argentine ants or rainbow skinks where you live.
+- Take extra care to ensure gear is pest-free if you have Argentine ants or plague skink (formally rainbow skink) where you live.